-Film Hub North is led by HOME Manchester, Showroom Workstation and Tyneside Cinema – working collectively to improve access to independent film.
+Film Hub North is led by HOME Manchester and Showroom Workstation – working collectively to improve access to independent film.

 Film Hub Midlands is a partnership between Broadway, Nottingham and Flatpack Projects in Birmingham.